k8debug/vpk/README.md

 <img style="float: center;" src="https://raw.githubusercontent.com/k8debug/vpk/main/public/images/vpk.png" width="70" height="70">

-## Visual parsed Kubernetes - VpK
+## VpK - Visual parsed Kubernetes

 Vpk can be installed on a local computer or run from a Docker container.
-Below are the two options followed with a description of VpK.
+Refer to the appropriate section for installing the software.

+Refer to the __VpK described__ and __YouTube videos on how to use VpK__ sections of this document for information about using the application.

+The Help feature of the application also provides access to the video links along with additional descriptions of VpK features.

 <br>